-Operating income increased \$2.0 million, driven by an approximate \$3.0 million net increase in margins due to our rate orders, effective January 28, 2015, and updated effective February 26, 2015.
+Natural gas utility margins, net of the impact of the riders in the table above, increased \$2.6 million during 2015.
+The increase was driven by an approximate \$3 million net increase in margins due to our rate orders, effective January 28, 2015, and updated effective February 26, 2015.